 So, you can see that you can easily change a dynamic stretch into a static stretch simply by limiting the movement and holding the stretch.
 Easy – right?

-Set aside the same time every day to stretch.
+It’s really pretty simple.
+Just set aside the same time every day to stretch.
+Set your phone to alert you at the same time every day, or every other day.
 Unlike strength exercises, you can stretch every day.
 We have a few simple stretch exercises you can try, most of which you can do at the office, and some of them no one will even know you are exercising!

 Some ways to increase flexibility are ballet, yoga, martial arts, or pilates (say: puh-LAH-teez).
 You can also do stretches for specific parts of your body.
 Make sure to warm up first.
 You just need to walk or jog in place for 5 to 10 minutes.

-Speaking of stretching, what’s the difference between Yoga and Pilates?
+Speaking of stretching, do you know the difference between Yoga and Pilates?

 |Definition||An ancient practice known as path to both physical and mental||Pronounced “Puh-LAH-Teez”, a physical fitness system|